uwadonat/Enumerables_Rspec/README.md

 - RSpec

 ## Test
-- in order to run test, you have to install rspec in your cmd run $gem install rspec
+- to run the test, you have to install RSpec in your cmd run $gem install RSpec
-- run test by cd into spec file and use the command   ```rspec testrspec.rb```
+- run test by cd into spec file and use the command   ```rspec testr_spec.rb```

 ## Run Program